trackmania-rl/tmrl/README.md

 HOWEVER, THIS IS A SECURITY BREACH IF YOU START USING `tmrl` ON A PUBLIC NETWORK.

 To securely use `tmrl` on a public network (for instance, on the Internet), enable Transport Layer Security (TLS).
-To do so, follow these instructions on all your machines:
+To do this, follow these instructions on all your machines:

 - Open `config.json`;
 - Set the `"TLS"` entry to `true`;